We all want to be financially independent.

 The inconvenient truth is, most of what we’re spending our money on…is completely optional!

-If that wasn’t true, it would be impossible for anyone to retire early.
+If that wasn’t true, it would be impossible for anyone to retire young.
 Let alone to do it by the age of 30 or so, like myself and others.

 Downsides of Affluence